demyxco/wireguard/README.md

 PORT | 51820

 ## Requirements
-- Kernel 5.4+ for Alpine Linux
+- Kernel 5.4+ for Alpine Linux and wireguard-tools must be installed on the host
 - Kernel 5.6+ for Debian/Ubuntu and others or build the WireGuard module

 ## Usage